Skip to Content

 If your wood is new, you may want to paint or stain the wood before you start.
 Since my wood was reclaimed, it was nicely aged.
 I liked the look of the aged wood and wanted to leave it natural.

-If you are finishing your boards, you should allow for dry time.
+If you are using this technique on your boards, you should allow for dry time before beginning the project.

 Attach Boards for Candle Holder